Terradue/doc-developer-sandbox/source/reference/man/r_functions/rciop.publish.rst

 Details
 -------

-This function stages-out local files to the distributed filesystem, or to the Cloud storage area, or will define the inputs to be passed to the next nodes in the workflow.
+This function stages-out local files to the distributed filesystem or will define the inputs to be passed to the next nodes in the workflow.

 Value
 -----